Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Ford Mustang Best, Neutral, and Worst Years

 Alright, let’s get down to brass tacks.
 How do we separate the stallions from the donkeys in the Mustang lineup?
 We’re not just pulling these rankings out of thin air.
-We’ve got a whole inventory of factors:
+We’ve got a whole catalog of factors:

 - What actual owners are saying (you know, the people who drive these beasts every day)